apache/gravitino/docs/expression.md

 ## Unparsed expression

-An unparsed expression, a special type of expression, currently serves exclusively to represent the default value of a column when it's unsolvable.
+Unparsed expression is a special type of expression, currently serves exclusively for presenting the default value of a column when it's unsolvable.
 The following shows the data structure of an unparsed expression in JSON and Java, enabling easy retrieval of its value.

 <Tabs>